Log in

 Purple Kush

-Purple Kush is a powerfully sedative strain with high THC content and sleep-producing terpenes.
+Purple Kush is a powerful sedative strain with high THC content and sleep-producing terpenes.
 High levels of myrcene and linalool are highly relaxing, helping users fall into a sleepy euphoria before the worst of the migraine has a chance to appear.

 Get Your Medical Card